bespoken/bespoken-docs/end-to-end/faq.md

 Read more about it in our [full guide](/end-to-end/guide/#smapi-configuration).

 ## **How do I learn more?**
 Take a look at this [__sample project__](https://github.com/bespoken-samples/virtual-device-example) and use it as a base to start creating your own functional test scripts.
-For more info on End-to-end testing please read [__here__](https://read.bespoken.io/end-to-end/getting-started).
+For more info on functional testing please read [__here__](https://read.bespoken.io/end-to-end/getting-started).
 If you need assistance reach us on any of these channels:
 * [Email](mailto:contact@bespoken.io)
 * [Twitter](https://twitter.com/bespokenio)